MercuryNuGet/Mercury/README.md

 If you do not require a test context, you can use `Arrange()` with no params or types:

 ```
-"No context needed because acting on static method"
+Specs += "No context needed because acting on static method"
     .Arrange()
     .Act(() => string.Join(",", "a", "b"))
     .Assert(joined => Assert.AreEqual("a,b", joined)),